WhiskyTangoFawks/LunarFalloutPlus/LitR Tips and Tricks.md

 ## Companions
 - Dogmeat doesn't count as a companion for the Lone Wanderer Perk
 - Companions heal themselves (assuming you've loaded the default MCM settings), and don't need to be stimpacked/repaired when they go down in combat.
+- Companions can use weapons similar to their default weapon without expending ammo (they just need 1 ammo in their inventory, like settlers)

 ## Survival Disease
 - Survival disease is completely disabled.
 It is a poorly implemented mechanic that distracts from the core gameplay loop of exploration.